rydmike/flex_color_picker/README.md

 ```

 The result is a default color picker in a Card on the screen, with only the Material primary and accent color
 pickers enabled.
-It also has two other color pickers that opens up in dialogs with different styles and different
+It also has two other color pickers that open up in dialogs with different styles and different
 enabled picker types.
 The [tutorial](#tutorial) goes through and explains the example application in detail.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerSimpleDemo.png?raw=true" alt="ColorPicker Basic"/>